lidlid/slate/source/index.html.md

 ## Prerequisites
 Before you can start using the Sodyo API, you need to do the following:

 * Create an account in the Sodyo Portal
 * Create a project in your account
-* Have the API enabled in your project by the Sodyo administrator by [contacting](mailto:portalsupport@sodyo.com) us
+* Have the API enabled in your project by the Sodyo administrator by [contacting us](mailto:portalsupport@sodyo.com).
 * Create an API Key

 ## Building an API Call
 An API call to the Sodyo server must include the following components:

 * The Host.
-The host for Sodyo API requests is always <code>cms.sodyo.com</code>.
+The host for all Sodyo API requests is <code>cms.sodyo.com</code>.
 All API access is via the <code>https</code> protocol.
-* An Authorization Header
-* An API Key within the Authorization Header
+* An Authorization Header that includes the API Key assigned to the project
 * A Request.
 When submitting data to a resource via POST or PUT, you must submit your payload in JSON.

 ## API Response Format
 All responses delivered via the Sodyo API are returned in JSON format with UTF-8 charset.
 This is specified by including the content-type header in responses indicating application/json;charset=UTF-8.

 ## API Endpoint Structure
 The following endpoint pattern is used for all external integration API endpoints: